-Makati City is considered the central business district of Metro Manila.
+Makati City is considered the central business district in the capital of the Philippines – Metro Manila.
 Many international offices are located here, but so are some of the capital’s best malls, bars, and restaurants.
-This is also the best place to stay throughout the first four days of the itinerary as it’s pretty easy to get to different places from here.
+This is also the best place to stay throughout the first four days of the Philippines itinerary as it’s pretty easy to get to different places from here.

 Within the mall is the Ayala Museum.
 It’s owned by the Ayalas, one of the most prominent families in the Philippines, with beautifully curated artwork and artifacts.
 It’s pretty small, but highly accessible.
 You only need to spend an hour or two to enjoy the whole space.

 Within Greenbelt are also some of the best restaurants that offer good Filipino food.
 The most popular one is called Manam, offering a variety of classic Filipino dishes and a separate menu for “Filipino dishes with a twist”.
 You can also try other names such as Mesa, Fely J’s and Lorenzo’s Way for some quality Filipino food.
 The menus can be quite overwhelming, but must tries are sisig, Kare-Kare, Sinigang, and Adobo.